kedanco/100-days-kallaway-log/README.md

 It felt great to be progressing on my rails project, finally I can feel the skills returning to me!
 Doing things that were previously done is easy, I think the challenge will come when I need to create the tags, filters and product variations properly.
 (I only did a hack-ish filter last time around).

 **Link to work:**

+### Day 24 : 29th January Monday, 2018

+**Today's Progress:** Javascript30 Day 23, YDKJS, Backend Portal

+**Thoughts:** Managed to get the Cart working!
+Glad that I did up my old code properly, if not I would be having more problems right now :laughs: Inevitably, I faced some bugs, but progress was good considering the time I had today.

+JS30 Day23's project was about a Speech Synthesizer that could read out text on the page with an adjustable speed and pitch. pretty interesting, and immediately I went on to google if anyone did a Rap version.
+It actually exists, though outdated and not exactly working properly.

+Glad that I'm back to reading up on YDKJS.
+A chapter a day shouldn't be too difficult :) Motivation for this is actually the CS + WD Trello board, which I aim to complete by early 2019..
+1 year to go, should be possible right :) let's push!

+**Link to work:**